Botox for blushing

 For others, the blushing may be triggered by consuming specific types of food or drink.
 In many cases it just happens for no apparent reason.

-Botox is most commonly known for relaxing the facial muscles to smooth out wrinkles, but it has many other applications.
+Botox is commonly known for relaxing the facial muscles to smooth out wrinkles, but it has many other applications.

 The injections are made just under the skin (more shallow than anti-wrinkle botox injections).
 There is very little discomfort during the treatment.